JunoBench: A Benchmark Dataset of Crashes in Python Machine Learning Jupyter Notebooks: Methodology

-\paragraph*{Data sources} The crashing notebooks in JunoBench were drawn from the notebook dataset in our previous empirical study of public Python ML notebook crashes~\cite{wang2025machinelearningnotebookscrash} where we studied 64,031 crashing notebooks and manually labeled 746 crashes with detailed annotations, including \emph{crash type}, \emph{root cause}, and the ML library used at the point of failure (referred to as the \emph{library cause}).
+The crashing notebooks in JunoBench are derived from the dataset released in our prior empirical study on public Python ML notebook crashes~\cite{wang2025machinelearningnotebookscrash}.
+That study analyzed 64,031 notebooks (61,342 from GitHub and 2,689 from Kaggle) containing crashes.
+Among these, 746 crashes were manually labeled, while the remaining crashes were provided without manual labels.
+The released dataset includes detailed annotations for the labeled subset, including the \emph{root cause}, \emph{crash type}, and the ML library used at the point of failure (i.e., the \emph{library cause} label).
+The labeling procedure of~\cite{wang2025machinelearningnotebookscrash} is revisited in detail in~\autoref{subsubsec: method_categorization}.

-The original notebook pool comprises notebooks collected from GitHub and Kaggle.
-This paper focuses specifically on \emph{Kaggle} notebooks (2,869 notebooks containing 3,875 crashes, of which 356 are labeled) due to their greater support for reproducibility.
-For instance, Kaggle notebooks typically reference input datasets that are publicly accessible.

-\paragraph*{Crash filtering} We began with the 356 labeled crashes, and selected crashes that 1) occurred when using ML libraries (based on the \emph{library cause} label), or 2) were due to notebook-specific out-of-order execution (the \emph{root cause} label).

-Then we excluded crashes whose \emph{root causes} were not reproducible or fixable within the notebook context, such as 1) insufficient resource (hardware-dependent), 2) incompatible library versions (requiring additional complex environment setups), 3) bugs inside third-party libraries.
-Finally, 174 candidate crashes remained for the benchmark construction process.

-\paragraph*{Resampling} The filtered labeled crashes are unevenly distributed across ML libraries.
-To balance coverage, we resampled 500 additional crashes from the unlabeled Kaggle pool, selecting notebooks using at least one of the ML libraries used in the labeled set (\ie~TensorFlow/Keras, PyTorch, Scikit-learn, Pandas, NumPy, Matplotlib, Seaborn, Statsmodels, Torchvision, LightGBM, and OpenCV).